 How to build a privacy fence

-Are you thinking about installing your own fence, or maybe you're just curious about how it's done?
-Check out this step-by-step guide to erecting a privacy fence.
+If you are thinking about installing your own fence, or maybe you're just curious about how it's done?
+This step-by-step guide to erecting a privacy fence could help.

 Most privacy fences are built 6 feet tall.
 While slats can be purchased individually, it's more common to buy fencing panels in prefabricated 8-foot sections.
 Individual slats are normally used for fence repair and installation adjustments.

 • Step 1: Begin by laying out the locations for corner and end posts.
 Mark these spots with a piece of rebar or some other type of flag to allow you to adjust the locations as necessary.
 Fences are easiest to build on relatively level surfaces; however, adjustments can easily be made for slight grades.
 Set these corner and end posts carefully, because their placement will affect the look of the fence.
 For a 6-foot fence, use a post that is between 8 and 10 feet tall.
 A square 4-by-4-inch post can be used; however, a 6-by-6-inch post is recommended for added strength.

 • Step 2: Dig a hole at least 24 inches deep, with a diameter that is approximately three times larger than the post width.
 If your fence location is unprotected and subject to high wind shear and vibration, it might be necessary to dig the hole deeper than 24 inches.
 Tamp the bottom of the hole to increase its density.
 In very soft soil, you may need to pour a small concrete footer first and allow it to cure before going further.
 Add the depth of the footer to the depth of your hole.